 Additionally, SAM is elaborating a model policy document on criminal justice reform related to marijuana.
 While SAM strongly opposes marijuana legalization, it does not believe that jail is the right solution for treating drug use and addiction, and strongly supports alternatives to incarceration.

 Finally, SAM Action is working to build a coalition against marijuana legalization in state and federal legislatures, and expanding its membership base across the country.

 SAM is broadening its fundraising efforts as its mission grows in scope and import.
 We have started a focused campaign to raise money to grow SAM’s infrastructure, including hiring top-tier professionals and significantly expanding SAM’s reach through email distribution and social media.

-SAM Action also continues to fundraise to support lobbying efforts against marijuana legalization nationwide, including in California, Massachusetts, Colorado, Nevada, Arizona, and Maine.
+SAM Action also continues to fundraise to support lobbying efforts against marijuana legalization nationwide.